jexia/docs/docs/fileset/README.md

 ```
 ![S3 Permission](./s3_permission.png)

-Now we need to create access key for your bucket.
+Now we need to create an access key for your bucket.
 Click on your account, then select My Security Credentials.
 ![S3 Permission](./s3_mysecurity.png)

 Go to Access keys row and create a new one.